Record fires follow each other relentlessly, and the country's leaders seem shocked and unable to react.

 Over a third of Australians are affected by the fires, and only today is starting to reflect on the gap between the reality and the fantasies of the prime minister.
 The truth is that institutions in Australia are facing a monstrous reality that they certainly do not have the ability or the will to face.

-On Thursday Morrison was forced to flee the angry and trembling inhabitants of a burnt city.
-A small local newspaper described the leader's humiliation as "the welcome it probably deserved".
+Last Thursday, Morrison was forced to flee by angry and trembling residents of a burned-out town.
+A small local newspaper described the leader's humiliation as “the welcome he probably deserved”.

-Australians should think quickly about "the welcome to be given" to their rulers.
-Very fast.
-Because with Australia the planet is burning.
+Australians would do well to think quickly about "how to welcome" their rulers.
+Very quickly.
+Why with Australia the planet is burning.

 Edit: Morrison just announced (00:14 on January 5, Italian time) the use of 3000 army reservists to fight the fires.
-The flames are now producing catastrophic tornadoes of fire similar to those that are unleashed after an atomic bomb.
+The flames are now producing catastrophic fire tornadoes similar to those unleashed after an atomic bomb.